State Highway 43 (New Zealand): Dangers

 SH 43 has been ranked as one of the 10 worst roads in New Zealand by the Police.
 The slippery gravel surface in the Tangarakau Gorge is the main cause of the highway's bad safety record.
-This section is now scheduled to be sealed however, because of the increasing traffic volume and increased tourism interest.
+This section was scheduled to be sealed however, because of the increasing traffic volume and increased tourism interest.
 Some local residents have in the past, protested the condition of the unsealed road; in 2016 homemade signs proclaimed the road "closed".
+The entire length was finally sealed in early 2025, although the road is still very narrow in places.

 Culture

 The road runs through the Republic of Whangamomona, a locality that declared itself a republic in 1989 after a revision in district boundaries forced it out of Taranaki.